Note

 [10]:

-from hermespy.beamforming import DeviceFocus
+from hermespy.simulation import DeviceFocus

 # Focus the base station's main lobe on the user equipment